Simon Hunt (rugby union): Recent career

 After a short spell with England Sevens in 2012 Simon returned to Birmingham & Solihull who were struggling in the 2011–12 National League 1 signing a two-year contract.
 He made 7 appearances for the club, scoring 4 tries but was unable to prevent them suffering a second successive relegation as the club dropped to National League 2 North.
 A player of Simon's quality was meant to play at a higher level and he signed for nearby Moseley for the 2012-13 season.
-He stayed at Moseley for two seasons before moving to Bristol-based Dings Crusaders as a player coach, rejoining former team mate Mark Woodrow.
+He stayed at Moseley for two seasons before moving to Bristol-based Dings Crusaders as a player coach, rejoining former teammate Mark Woodrow.
 Simon showed his try scoring quality at Dings with 14 tries but was unable to help the club stay up as they finished bottom of the 2014–15 National League 2 South and were relegated at the end of the season.
 Despite relegation, Dings did have some success by winning the 2015 Bristol Combination Cup with Simon scoring in the final against Cleve.
 After leaving Ding's Simon joined Old Bristolians (playing in Tribute Western Counties North) as Director of Rugby for the 2015–16 season.